Thirty-two-bar form: Basic song form

-At its core, the basic AABA 32-bar song form consists of four sections, each section being 8 bars in length, totaling 32 bars.
-Each of these 8-bar sections is assigned a letter name ("A" or "B"), based on its melodic and harmonic content.
+At its core, the basic AABA 32-bar song form consists of four sections, each section being eight bars in length, totaling 32 bars.
+Each of these eight-bar sections is assigned a letter name ("A" or "B"), based on its melodic and harmonic content.
 The A sections all share the same melody (possibly with slight variations), and the recurring title lyric typically falls on either the first or last line of each A section.
-The "B" section musically and lyrically contrasts the A sections, and may or may not contain the title lyric.
+The "B" section musically and lyrically contrasts the A sections.
 The "B" section may use a different harmony that contrasts with the harmony of the A sections.
 For example in the song "I've Got Rhythm", the A sections are in the key of B♭, but the B section involves a circle of fifths series of dominant seventh chords going from D7, G7, C7, to F7.
 Song form terminology is not standardized, and the B section is also referred to as the "middle eight", "bridge", or "primary bridge".

 The song form of "What'll I Do" by Irving Berlin is as follows: